CliMA/CalibrateEmulateSample.jl/docs/src/examples/Cloudy_example.md

 !!! info "How do I run this code?"
     The full code is found in the [`examples/`](https://github.com/CliMA/CalibrateEmulateSample.jl/tree/main/examples) directory of the github repository

+!!! warn "version control for Cloudy"
+    Due to rapid developments in Cloudy, this example will not work with the latest version.
+It is known to work pinned to specific commit `b4fa7e3`, please add Cloudy to the example Project using command `add Cloudy#b4fa7e3` in `Pkg` to avoid errors.

 This example is based on [Cloudy](https://github.com/CliMA/Cloudy.jl.git), a microphysics model that simulates how cloud droplets collide and coalesce into larger drops.
 Collision-coalescence is a crucial process for the formation of